tmarkn/Hololively/about.md

 # About

+Hololively is a fan-made schedule viewer for Hololive, Cover Corp.'s Vtuber agency.
+Hololively includes an API that you can use to build your own schedule.

-This is the Hololively app written and maintained by [Tmarkn](http://github.com/Tmarkn).
+The Hololively app written and maintained by [Tmarkn](http://github.com/Tmarkn).

 The project can be found at [http://github.com/Tmarkn/hololively](http://github.com/Tmarkn/hololively).